riot-ml/riot/examples/http_server/README.md

     Writer --> |write| Socket
 ```

-It starts with the _Server supervisor_, which spins up 1 _Acceptor supervisor_.
+It all starts with the _Server supervisor_, which spins up 1 _Acceptor supervisor_.
+This pattern of supervisors supervising supervisors is very common for structuring applications in Erlang.

-The _Acceptor supervisor_ binds to the TCP socket and creates N _Acceptor
+The _Acceptor supervisor_ binds to a fresh TCP socket and creates N _Acceptor
 workers_.
 Every worker enters an _accept loop_ where they await for new
 connections on the shared TCP socket.

-Once a client connects and the socket's accept call is resolved, the acceptor
-will spawn a new _Connector process_, link it, initiates the Connector's
+Once a client connects, the acceptor will spawn a new _Connector process_, link
-handshake process, add its pid to the list of connections, and continue
+it, initiates the Connector's handshake process, add its pid to the list of
-awaiting for the next client by recursing over `accept_loop`.
+connections, and continue awaiting for the next client by recursing over
+`accept_loop`.

 This loop lets us immediately offload the work of handling a connection to a
 new process (potentially in a separate scheduler thread), and instantly resume